Blaine Robison, M.A.

 11 Now there was a large herd of swine feeding nearby on the mountain.

-The non-Jewish Gerasenes raised pigs.
-Much has been made of the fact that the flesh of pigs is declared unclean for Jews to eat (Lev 11:7), as if Yeshua was in danger of being contaminated by the pigs or the herdsmen.
-The Torah does not actually forbid contact with pigs.
+The Mishnah expressly forbade the keeping of flocks throughout the land of Israel, except in the wilderness (Baba Kama 7:6).
+In other words the flocks were not to be kept inside cities, but in the countryside.
+Some interpreters have suggested that Yeshua was in danger of being contaminated by the pigs or the herdsmen.
+The Torah does not actually forbid contact with any unclean animal.
 Even the camel, used for transportation of baggage, was unclean for eating (Lev 11:4).

 12 The demons implored Him, saying, "Send us into the swine so that we may enter them."
 13 Jesus gave them permission.
 And coming out, the unclean spirits entered the swine; and the herd rushed down the steep bank into the sea, about two thousand of them; and they were drowned in the sea.